 God’s Righteous Disposition (Part One)

-Now that you have listened to the previous fellowship about God’s authority, I am confident that you are equipped with quite an array of words on the matter.
-How much you can accept, grasp and understand all depends on how much effort you will apply to it.
-It is My hope that you can approach this matter earnestly; by no means should you deal with it half-heartedly!
+Now that you have heard the previous fellowship about God’s authority, I am confident that you are equipped with a good many words on the matter.
+How much you can accept, grasp and understand all depends on how much effort you apply to it.
+It is My hope that you can approach this matter earnestly; by no means should you engage with it half-heartedly!
 Now, is knowing God’s authority equal to knowing God’s entirety?
-One can say that knowing God’s authority is the beginning of knowing the unique God Himself, and one could also say that knowing God’s authority means that one has already stepped into the gate of knowing the substance of the unique God Himself.
+One can say that knowing God’s authority is the beginning of knowing God Himself, the unique, and one could also say that knowing God’s authority means that one has already stepped through the gate of knowing the essence of God Himself, the unique.
 This understanding is one part of knowing God.
-What is the other part, then?
+So, what is the other part?
 This is the subject that I would like to fellowship about today—God’s righteous disposition.

 For Stubbornly Opposing God, Man Is Destroyed by God’s Wrath

-From these passages, it is not difficult to see that Sodom’s iniquity and corruption had already reached a degree detestable to both man and God, and that in the eyes of God the city therefore deserved to be destroyed.
+From these passages, it is not difficult to see that Sodom’s wickedness and corruption had already reached a degree detestable to both man and God, and that in the eyes of God the city therefore deserved to be destroyed.
 But what happened inside the city before it was destroyed?
-What can we learn from these events?
-What does God’s attitude toward these events show us about His disposition?
+What inspiration can people draw from these events?
+What does God’s attitude toward these events show people about His disposition?
 In order to understand the whole story, let us carefully read what was recorded in the Scripture …

 Sodom’s Corruption: Infuriating to Man, Enraging to God